-The Consumer Price Index (CPI) is an indicator that measures the average change in prices paid by consumers for a representative basket of goods and services over a set period of time.
+The Consumer Price Index (CPI) is an indicator that measures the average change in prices paid by consumers for a representative basket of goods and services over a set period.
 It is widely used as a measure of inflation, together with the GDP deflator (see also GDP Deflator vs CPI).
-This allows economists and policy makers to describe economic performance and guide macroeconomic policy.
-Calculating Consumer Price Index (and the inflation rate) follows a four step process: 1) Fixing the market basket, 2) calculating the basket’s cost 3) computing the index 4) computing the inflation rate.
+This allows economists and policymakers to describe the economic performance and guide macroeconomic policy.
+Calculating Consumer Price Index (and the inflation rate) follows a four-step process: 1) Fixing the market basket, 2) calculating the basket’s cost 3) computing the index 4) computing the inflation rate.
 We will look at all four steps in more detail below.

 1) Fixing the Market Basket

 The CPI market basket represents all goods and services that are purchased for consumption by a specific reference population (e.g. the urban population within the US).
 It includes items from more than 200 categories and eight major groups: Food and Beverages, Housing, Apparel, Transportation, Medical Care, Recreation, Education and Communication, and Other Goods And Services.

 The basket is developed over a two-year period from surveys and diaries that collect detailed information from households (families and individuals) regarding their day-to-day consumption expenses.
 In the US, about 7’000 families from around the country provide this data each quarter.
 In addition to that, another 7’000 families list everything they buy in a diary for two weeks to collect information on frequently purchased items.
 This data is then thoroughly analyzed to determine the weight and importance of the various items and categories in the basket.
 Although this approach has its shortcomings, it provides an accurate representation of a typical consumer within the economy.